SAP-samples/cloud-dqm-sample-payloads/datasphere-python/README.md

 ## Process Data

+Perform the following steps to process your data.

+An example of this process can be found at [dsp](dsp).

 ### Create a view in your space to project the data to service-related input fields

 The view accomplishes two things.
 The first is to make the data accessible outside of the space.
 When creating a view, enable **<em>Expose for Consumption</em>** so that the view can be accessed using the database user.